aneldev/dyna-ts-react-module-boilerplate/README.md

 - Configured font loader
 - Load Fonts Awesome
 - Supports CSS, SCSS & LESS on the same time
-- cssModules (optional), works both SCSS & LESS
+- cssModules (with *.module.less/scss filename pattern)
 - Test with Jest, with snapshots
 - Distribute as module with TypeScript Definitions (ready to import)
 - Distributed version works in Javascript and Typescript applications